sMouaad/FinalCourseProject/E-Health.S.S/MASS.md

 - Lack of an active control group
 - Relatively short intervention duration (12 weeks)

-## Strengths

-- Randomized controlled design
-- Innovative mobile app usage
-- Measurement of multiple important outcomes

 ## Implications for Practice

 The MASS app could be an adjunctive tool for improving social functioning in individuals with schizophrenia.
 Further research in real-world clinical settings is needed to determine effectiveness.

-## Additional Information

-- The MASS app is a free and easy-to-use mobile app.
-- Modules include social skills training, symptom management, and communication.
-- Can be used independently or as an adjunct to standard treatment.

 ## Useful Links